google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

-Service workers can feel like magic, but under the hood they're really just regular JavaScript files.
+Service Workers can feel like magic, but under the hood they're really just regular JavaScript files.
 This means you can use existing tools like `debugger` statements and breakpoints to debug them.

 ### Working with the debugger

 Many developers rely on good old `console.log()` when they have an issue in their app.
 But there's a much more powerful tool available in the toolbox: `debugger`.

 Adding this one line to your code will pause execution and open up the __Sources__ panel in the DevTools.
 From here you can step through functions, inspect objects, and even use the console to run commands against the current scope.
-This can be especially useful for debugging a cranky service worker.
+This can be especially useful for debugging a cranky Service Worker.

 To test it out, let's debug our `install` handler.